nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hoangduong1607.md

 package seedu.recipe.model.recipe;

 /**
- * Represents a Recipe's group name in the recipe book.
+ * Represents a recipe group's name in the recipe book.
  * Guarantees: immutable; is valid as declared in {@link #isValidName(String)}
  */
 public class GroupName extends Name {